jostylr/event-when/src/event-when.md

     __arguments__

     * `data`.
 This is the data from an emit event.
     * `scope`.
 The colonated part of the event.
-It gets evaluated into a scope object from emitter and that is passed along.
-A new map is created if there is no scope.
+If the scope endsin a `~`, then it gets evaluated into a scope object from emitter and that is passed along; this is created as a plain object to facilitate easy manipulations if it does not already exist.
     * `emitter` The emitter object.
     * `event` The full event string that was called in the emit.
 Usually not needed, but could be useful.
 This is passed along into the function